-Saving water in summer
+Saving water tips

 - Use a broom to clean driveways and porches, rather than a garden hose (or a leaf blower – muscle power is much more efficient!)